Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Analysis

 \subsection{Physical size}

 To estimate the physical size of this galaxy, we derived the radial profile in the two filters where the galaxy is detected and resolved.
-We then fit it with a Sérsic profile \citep{Sersic1968} convolved with a Gaussian function with the FWHM equal to the one of the point-spread-function.
-We derived an effective radius of $ Re=1.1_{-0.5}^{+1.8}\,kpc$ (corresponding to $0\arcsecf18_{-0.07}^{+0.29}$) in the F277W filter and $ Re=0.8_{-0.2}^{+0.5}\,kpc$ (corresponding to $0\arcsecf13_{-0.03}^{+0.07}$) in the F356W filter.
-Cutouts of CEERS-14821 in all HST and JWST filters are shown in Fig. \ref{fig:cutouts}.
+We then fitted it with a Sérsic profile \citep{Sersic1968} convolved with the JWST point spread function (PSF) taken from WebbPSF V1.1.0 \citep{Perrin2012}.
+We derived an effective radius of $ Re=1.2_{-0.5}^{+1.3}\,kpc$ (corresponding to $0\arcsecf19_{-0.07}^{+0.20}$) in the F277W filter and $ Re=0.7_{-0.1}^{+0.2}\,kpc$ (corresponding to $0\arcsecf10_{-0.01}^{+0.03}$) in the F356W filter.
+Cutouts of CEERS-14821 in all HST and JWST filters are shown in Fig. \ref{fig:cutouts}, and we show the light profiles in Fig. \ref{fig:profiles}.